Design Exhibit Schedule

 Horticultural Exhibits – Please read “Horticulture Division Rules” beginning on page 14 of the MGC Yearbook as well as Chapter 6 of the 2017 revised edition of the Handbook for Flower Shows.

-2. Dahlia, 1 cut specimen in a vase/container
+3. Dahlia, 1 cut stem displayed in a clear glass vase/container

 4. Open (maximum 2 entries per member)